The Economics of Intangible Capital and Structural Estimation

 What are the main results?
 How do the authors interpret them?
 How do you interpret them?

-While I don't want you to overinvest in preparing slides, the ability to powerfully organize a set of ideas in PowerPoint form will be crucial to your long run success.
+While I don't want you to over-invest in preparing slides, the ability to powerfully organize a set of ideas in PowerPoint form will be crucial to your long run success.
 You should also use these presentations to develop your presentation skills and to begin discovering your natural presentation style.
+It is your life, so I will leave it up to you to decide how aggressively to pursue foundational knowledge.
+The final exam for this course is your thesis paper, your long run research impact and your academic career.

 Session Details